AlexRFarnes/tooltip-library/README.md

 # Tooltip library

-> An advanced tooltip library where the tooltip dynamically positions itself based on where the element is and on the space available, so it is always on the screen.
+> A tooltip library where the tooltip dynamically positions itself based on where the element is and on the space available, so it is always on the screen.

 ## Table of contents